nabeel-oz/qlik-py-tools/README.md

 2. Download this git repository and extract it to a location of your choice.
 The machine where you are placing this repository should have access to a local or remote Qlik Sense instance.

-3. Double click the Qlik-Py-Init.bat in the repository files and let it do it's thing.
+3. Double click the `Qlik-Py-Init.bat` in the repository files and let it do it's thing.
 You can open this file in a text editor to review the commands that will be executed.

-4. Now whenever you want to start this Python service you can run Qlik-Py-Start.bat.
+4. Now whenever you want to start this Python service you can run `Qlik-Py-Start.bat`.
 If you get an error or no output check your firewall's inbound settings.
-You may need an inbound rule to open up port 50054.
+You may need an inbound rule to open up port `50054`.
-If you need to change the port you can do so in the file `core\\\_\_main\_\_.py` by opening the file with a text editor and changing the value of the `_DEFAULT_PORT` variable.
+If you need to change the port you can do so in the file `core\__main__.py` by opening the file with a text editor and changing the value of the `_DEFAULT_PORT` variable.

 5. Now you need to [set up an Analytics Connection in Qlik Sense Enterprise](https://help.qlik.com/en-US/sense/February2018/Subsystems/ManagementConsole/Content/create-analytic-connection.htm) or [update the Settings.ini file in Qlik Sense Desktop](https://help.qlik.com/en-US/sense/February2018/Subsystems/Hub/Content/Introduction/configure-analytic-connection-desktop.htm).